carlos815/portfolio-blog/content/blog/blog/en/rounded-gradient-border/index.md

 ![Button from codepen.
 Black background and rounded borders with gradient](./codepen.png)

-But I couldn't let it go, every time I say the button, it was a reminder of the failure.
+But I couldn't let it go, every time I saw the button, it was a reminder of the failure.
 There HAD to be a way.
 A month later, I went back to the rabbit hole, and I was set on solving the problem for good.

 ## First lead, Figma 🕵️‍♀️